rishiguptha54/Stock-Predictor/README.md

 # Stock-Predictor
-Price Action of Stock with Technical Indicators
+Price Action of Stocks with Technical Indicators